-But before you plan to apply high-gloss mirror finish on wood, let me tell you that gloss can be hard to apply correctly.
+Before you plan to apply high-gloss mirror finish on wood, let me tell you that gloss can be hard to apply correctly.

 So, I’ve put together a careful step-by-step guide here on how to properly apply and seal your hard work!

 Following the process will hopefully help you get the desired high gloss mirror finish on your woodwork.

 Any good artist begins with a blank canvas.

 However, woodworking doesn’t start with just any wood.

 You have to prepare your project to make sure the gloss goes on perfectly, ensuring that your wood will thoroughly seal for that glossy finish.

 Start by cleaning any dirt, scuffs, or dust off with a damp cloth.

 Use mild soap (like dish detergent) for any particularly tricky spots but try to limit your use to very small dots if possible.